Skip to main content

 - Preconversion - suitable for Add to cart actions and Cart visits.

 - Conversion - suitable for the checkout page or actions leading to checkout.
+(Only one conversion point can exist at a time.)

 4. Add a Trigger